DefiantLabs/cosmos-tax-cli/README.md

 ## Supported message types
 When indexing the chain, we need to parse individual messages in order to determine their significance.
 Some messages (transfers for example) have tax implication, whereas other (bonding/unbonding funds) do not.
+Furthermore, some messages types only have partial support or are still in progress.
+This allows the indexer to not error when processing this message type.
 While we are constantly adding to our list of supported messages, we do not currently support every possible message on every chain.
+If a message type is missing, or not being handled properly, please open an issue, or submit a PR.

 To view the always up-to-date complete list of supported messages, please consult the code [here](https://github.com/DefiantLabs/cosmos-tax-cli-private/blob/main/core/tx.go)

-Here is a list of what we support at the time of this writing.
+Here is a list of what we support / handle currently.

 ### Cosmos Modules
 #### Authz